 I adore lemon desserts.
 In fact, I would choose this over a chocolate dessert any day.
 And this recipe for Lemon Curd Tarts couldn’t be easier, with simple ingredients and very little prep — it takes maybe 10-15 minutes tops, not counting chilling time.

-In the filling of these cute little tarts, I’ve used my homemade Meyer lemon curd.
-Totally use whatever lemon curd you can find or if you want to make your own, that’s awesome too.
+For the filling, use whatever lemon curd you can find or even make your own.
 By the way, lemon curd can be found in grocery stores near the jams and jellies.
 Other fruit curds would be great here, too, if you can find them.
-(We are also partial to lime, passionfruit, mango, and pineapple.)

-To the lemon curd, I add creme fraiche.
-It’s one of things I always tend to have in my fridge.
+To the lemon curd, you’ll add creme fraiche.
 It’s very similar to sour cream, but is much creamier.
-I’ve included substitution directions in the notes, if needed.
+(There are substitution directions in the notes, if needed.)
 Creme fraiche is magic with lemon curd.

 The crust is made with crushed gingersnap cookies and a tiny bit of melted butter.
 That’s it!
 So, so easy.
 And so delicious for such a minimal effort.